RasheedAlwahbany/RasheedAlwahbany/README.md

 ## 👋 Hi, I’m @RasheedAlwahbany Full-Stack Developer

-- Full-Stack developer with 2 years of hands-on experience efficiently coding websites and android applications using modern Java, XML, HTML, CSS, and JavaScript through efficient website development, recently, I’ve been a website developed using the Django web framework in Python, proactive feature optimization, and relentless debugging.
-Very passionate about building state-of-the-art, easy-to-use, user-friendly websites and applications, and I’m confident I would be an excellent developer.
-I’m adept at using interpersonal abilities to work as part of a team and individually.
+- I'm a software developer with 2 years of hands-on experience efficiently coding websites and android applications using modern Java, XML, HTML, CSS, and JavaScript through efficient website development. recently, I'm a website developed using the Django web framework in Python, proactive feature optimization, and relentless debugging.
+Very passionate about building state-of-the-art, easy-to-use, userfriendly websites and applications and I'm confident I would be an excellent developer.
+I'm adept at using interpersonal abilities to work as part of a team and individually.

 - Date and place of birth in Yemen, Taiz, Sharaab Al-Rawanah at 1996/11/6.